 Top 10 ZZ Top Frank Beard Songs

-To create a more informed list of the best ZZ Top Frank Beard songs, we decided to reach out to someone who knows first-hand how important the drummer’s style and skill has been to the “Little ‘Ol Band from Texas” over the last four decades.
+To create a more informed list of the best ZZ Top Frank Beard songs, we decided to reach out to someone who knows first-hand how important the drummer’s style and skill has been to the “Little ‘Ol Band from Texas” over the decades.

 So we traded some e-mails with Matt Jones, a.k.a.
 Franks Weird, the drummer for the ZZ Tops, a U.K.-based tribute band described by none other than ZZ Top bandleader Billy Gibbons as the closest he’s seen to the real thing.
 Weird was extremely generous with his time and knowledge, and we think everyone from casual to hardcore ZZ Top fans will gain some new perspective into Beard’s contributions to the band’s music with this list of the Top 10 ZZ Top Frank Beard songs.